Hi! This website is a one-woman show, and my name is Bruna.

 There, you can be up-to-date with lots of tips and fun facts about Brazil.

 I was born and raised in São Paulo, have traveled to lots of cute little towns in Brazil, learned all their nooks and crannies, and decided it was time to explore other countries.

-So I visited our South American neighbors, visited our faraway neighbors in Europe and went on and on.
-At any rate, after graduating in Economics and traveling a lot around the world, solo and with friends, I moved to Amsterdam.
-There, I met my today husband who loves not only me (yay!) but also Brazilian cuisine.
+So I visited our South American neighbors, our faraway neighbors in Europe, and went on and on.
+At any rate, after graduating in Economics and traveling around the world, solo and with friends, I moved to Amsterdam.
+There, I met wonderful friends who ended up loving not only me (yay!) but also Brazilian cuisine.

 Why Amsterdam, you might ask.
 Well, have you ever seen how cute the city is?
 The crooked houses, the romantic canals, charming architecture.
 I was sold and still am.

-Then and only then, I started writing about travel.
-It started as a blogger wannabe to my fulltime job.
+Then and only then did I start writing about travel.
+It started as a blogger wannabe to my full-time job (which includes lots of background optimizations I won’t bore you with!).
 And I love it!
-I’m glad I took this leap because now I’m in my happy place.
-“Do what you love and you won’t work a day in your life,” they say.
+I’m glad I took this leap because it’s a job that gives me great pleasure.
+“Do what you love, and you won’t work a day in your life,” they say.

 It’s true, but I must admit sometimes I work way more than I should.